sqlfluff/sqlfluff/README.md

   - [ ] Delta-configs for individual files printed before each above some level of verbosity.
   - [x] Work out a solution to templating *macros*.
+  - [ ] Allow configuration for *rules*, e.g. indentation multiplier for
+        L003 or the capitalisation for the keyword rule.
 - [x] Dialects
   - [ ] ANSI
     - [ ] Implement singleton matching for `::`, `:` and `||`.